pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The :class:`~eventsourcing.domain.Aggregate` class also defines an object attribute ``_modified_on_`` which holds the time when an aggregate object was last modified.
-It is also a Python ``datetime`` object.
+It is also a Python :class:`~datetime.datetime` object.

 .. code:: python